 How Well Are We Fulfilling God’s Original Command?

-When God created the world, he gave man a foundational command commonly known as the cultural mandate: “be fruitful and multiply and fill the earth and subdue it, and have dominion” over it (Genesis 1:28).
-There are five imperatives in this cultural mandate, but the first three – be fruitful, multiply, and fill the earth – all have to do with reproduction.
-It is striking that the very first three commands given by God to His image-bearers have to do with having children.
+When God created the world, he gave man a foundational command commonly known as the creational mandate: “Be fruitful and multiply and fill the earth and subdue it, and have dominion” over it (Genesis 1:28).
+There are five imperatives in this creational mandate, but the first three – be fruitful, multiply, and fill the earth – all have to do with reproduction.
+It is striking that the very first three commands given by God to His image bearers have to do with having children.

 So how well are we as humanity in general, as Canadians, and as Christians fulfilling this command?

 Well, not very well.
 And, compared to an earlier version of this article, we are getting even worse at fulfilling this calling.